rhamlin/stargate/docs/schema_definition.md

 }
 ```
 ### Query Name
 The query name is the first block under the entity.
-In the example above, it is the `customerByFirstName`.
+In the example above, it is the `todoByUsername`.

 ### Match Statement
 The match statement is how the entity should be retrieved.
 It is conceptually similar to a ‘filter’ in data manipulation languages or ‘where’ in a sql database.